Goal-oriented adaptivity for multilevel stochastic Galerkin FEM with nonlinear goal functionals: Concluding remarks

 \section{Concluding remarks}

 The design of provably efficient solution strategies for high-dimensional parametric PDEs is important for reliable uncertainty quantification.
 Adaptive algorithms are indispensable in this context, as they provide computationally cost-effective mechanisms for generating accurate approximations and accelerating convergence.
 In this paper, we have designed a provably convergent goal-oriented SGFEM-based adaptive algorithm for accurate approximation of quantities of interest---linear or nonlinear functionals of solutions to elliptic PDEs with inputs depending on infinitely many parameters.
 Our theoretical results and algorithmic developments are valid for spatial domains in $\R^2$ and $\R^3$.
-Our numerical results (for two-dimensional spatial domains) show that employing the \emph{multilevel} SGFEM for approximating the primal and dual solutions leads to optimal convergence rates in approximating quantities of interest.
-In the case of bounded linear goal functionals and for spatial domains in $\R^2$, the rate optimality property can be proved under an appropriate saturation assumption (see~\cite{bpr23}).
+Our numerical results (for two-dimensional spatial domains and nonlinear goal functionals) show that employing the \emph{multilevel} SGFEM for approximating the primal and dual solutions leads to converging approximations of the underlying quantities of interest.
+In the case of bounded linear goal functionals and for spatial domains in $\R^2$, the rate optimality property (in the sense of approximation classes) can be proved under an appropriate saturation assumption (see~\cite{bpr25}).
 The extension of this result to nonlinear goal functionals and three-dimensional domains is non-trivial and will be the subject of future research.